 It is not recommended to drive while the brake system warning light is on.
 This light indicates a problem with the vehicle’s braking system, which could affect how well it brakes and raise the risk of an accident.
 To find out what causes the warning light to come on and make any repairs that are required, it’s crucial to get the brake system checked as soon as you can by a qualified mechanic.
 Additionally, it’s crucial to drive carefully, leaving more space between you and the car in front of you and accelerating gently instead of stopping suddenly.
 Always keep in mind that both your safety and the safety of everyone else on the road matters.

-What causes the brake system warning light to come on?
+Reasons why the brake system warning light is on

 The braking system warning light may illuminate for a variety of reasons, so it’s crucial to keep in mind that this is not a complete list.
 In order to make sure the brake system is operating properly, it is crucial to have the vehicle checked by a professional if the light appears.